o3de/o3de.org/content/docs/welcomeguide/wg-setup-assistant.md

+---
+description: ' Learn how to configure a Lumberyard environment and install third-party software with Amazon Lumberyard Setup Assistant. '
+slug: wg-setup-assistant
+title: Configuring your Amazon Lumberyard environment with Setup Assistant
+---
 # Configuring your Amazon Lumberyard environment with Setup Assistant<a name="wg-setup-assistant"></a>

 Lumberyard Setup Assistant configures and maintains your Lumberyard environment based on your development needs\.
 If you’re continuing from [Installing Amazon Lumberyard](wg-install.md), Setup Assistant should be running on your desktop\.
 Setup Assistant can also be launched from the Start Menu or desktop shortcuts\.